 It is estimated that the average person receives between 100-120 emails per day in 2022.
 The volume of emails that people receive makes for more clutter in email marketing.
 However, making your emails more engaging through writing eye-catching subject lines, providing valuable content, and investing in high-quality email design will make subscribers want to open and read your content.

 About 80% of businesses use email marketing for customer acquisition and retention.
 Email marketing effectively keeps customers engaged and keeps certain brand names at the top of their minds when they need to make a purchase.

 What Percentage of Emails are Opened?

-On average, the email open rate is around 21.33% across all industries (excluding Apple MPP opens on mobile devices.)
+On average, the email open rate is around 21.33% across all industries (excluding Apple MPP opens.)
 Creating engaging subject lines is one of the top ways to increase your email open rate.
 Consistently providing valuable content will also make email subscribers want to open your emails and even look forward to reading them.
 Improving these aspects makes it possible to get your open rates above the average of 21.33%.

 Email marketing is still an extremely relevant way to market your company’s products and services.
 People worldwide use email every day, so branded emails are an effective way to reach people and get their attention.
 Tracking important email metrics is essential to set your email marketing campaign up for success.

 If you would like additional help with email marketing, AudiencePoint’s email insight software can help.
 AudiencePoint makes the email marketing process easy by providing you with actionable insights into how you can improve your campaign.
 For example, our software helps you identify which subscribers are active vs. inactive, so you are only sending out emails to readers likely to open and interact with them.
 Our software can also exclude Apple MPP opens, so that you can be sure you are working with accurate metrics.
 These examples are just a couple of the ways that our email insight software can help.
 Contact us today to learn more about how we can help you nail your email marketing campaigns.